foss2serve/github-workflow-activity/activity/prepare-to-contribute-to-a-project.md

-# Prepare to work on a project
+# Prepare to contribute to a project

 ## Accept the invitation to join the organization